India committed to minimising digital health divide: Niti Aayog's VK Paul at G20 meet | Technology

 Niti Aayog member (Health) Dr VK Paul on Monday said India is committed to minimising the digital health divide by promoting digital solutions and innovation to aid universal health coverage.

-Addressing an event related to 3rd Health Working Group of G20 India here, Dr Paul said India's digital goods are for the world, and that the country's digital infrastructure and capabilities are enablers of global economic growth and human development.
+Addressing an event related to the 3rd Health Working Group of G20 India here, Dr Paul said India's digital goods are for the world and that the country's digital infrastructure and capabilities are enablers of global economic growth and human development.

 He gave the keynote address for the event titled 'Digital Health Innovations and Solutions to Aid Universal Health Coverage and Improve Healthcare Service Delivery' during the second day of the G20 meet in the city.